 Daily Home Treatment

 If you put in the hard work, you will see results.
 But, if you don’t, we would know – even if you say you do.
 It’s like when we go to the dentist and get asked whether we floss daily, and we say yes, when we actually mean yes for the last few days before the appointment.
-Ultimately, how often you choose to do the home treatment will determine how soon you will see results.
+Ultimately, how consistent you are with the fungal nail treatment at home will determine how soon you will see results.

 Fungal toenail infection is a very common dermatological condition we see as podiatrists.
 More often than not, we see co-occurrence of tinea pedis in individuals with fungal toenail infection.
-Therefore, it is always important to treat the nails, skin, as well as, the environment (shoes, socks, partner).
+Therefore, when it comes to fungal nail treatment, it is always important to treat the nails, skin, as well as, the environment (shoes, socks, partner).

-When it comes to helping our clients restore the health of their toenails, our role is more like a facilitator – you do the home treatment at home daily, we see you every 4 weeks to give your toenails a good clean, monitor your progress and cheer you on.
+During the course of fungal nail treatment, our role as podiatrist is more like a facilitator – you do the home treatment at home daily, we see you every 4 weeks to give your toenails a good clean, monitor your progress and cheer you on.

 So, here are the three things we think you should know about fungal toenail infection.
 Other than fungal toenails, warts are another common dermatological condition we see at the clinic.
 And, of course, heel pain is also under our department.